Jeremy Affeldt

-Jeremy David Affeldt (/ˈæfɛlt/; born June 6, 1979) is an American former professional baseball pitcher.
-He threw and batted left-handed and played in Major League Baseball (MLB) for the Kansas City Royals, Colorado Rockies, Cincinnati Reds and San Francisco Giants.
+Jeremy David Affeldt (/ˈæfɛlt/; born June 6, 1979) is an American former professional baseball player.
+He pitched and batted left-handed and played in Major League Baseball (MLB) for the Kansas City Royals, Colorado Rockies, Cincinnati Reds and San Francisco Giants.

 Affeldt was a third-round draft pick by the Kansas City Royals in 1997 MLB draft.
 He made the team in 2002, and started part of the year for them.
 In five seasons with the Royals, Affeldt bounced back and forth between the starting rotation and the bullpen.
 In 2006, he was traded to the Colorado Rockies at the trade deadline, and was a member of the Rockies 2007 World Series team.
 After one season with the Cincinnati Reds, he signed with the San Francisco Giants in 2009, where he was a member of the 2010, 2012, and 2014 World Series championship teams.

 Early life

-Affeldt was born in Phoenix, Arizona, to David and Charlotte Affeldt.
+Jeremy David Affeldt was born on June 6, 1979, in Phoenix, Arizona, to David and Charlotte Affeldt.
 His father was a member of the United States Air Force, and Affeldt lived in Guam, Merced, California, and Spokane, Washington, growing up.
 While in Merced, Affeldt and his father would frequently attend Oakland Athletics games, and Affeldt enjoyed watching Mark McGwire, Jose Canseco, and Dave Stewart.
 Affeldt attended Northwest Christian High School, a Division 2-B school in Colbert, Washington.
 He participated in three sports while there, but it was baseball that drove several major league scouts to the school to see him pitch.
 He graduated in 1997.